rust-lang/book/second-edition/nostarch/chapter19.md

 }
 ```

-This usage of `extern` does not require `unsafe`
+This usage of `extern` does not require `unsafe`.

 <!-- PROD: END BOX -->

 ### Accessing or Modifying a Mutable Static Variable

-We’ve gone this entire book without talking about *global variables*.
-Many
+We’ve managed to go this entire book without talking about *global variables*,
-programming languages support them, and so does Rust.
-However, global variables
+which Rust does support, but which can be problematic with Rust's ownership
-can be problematic: for example, if you have two threads accessing the same
+rules.
+If you have two threads accessing the same mutable global variable, it
-mutable global variable, a data race can happen.
+can cause a data race.

-Global variables are called *static* in Rust.
-Listing 19-9 shows an example
+Global variables are called *static* variables in Rust.
+Listing 19-9 shows an
-declaration and use of a static variable with a string slice as a value:
+example declaration and use of a static variable with a string slice as a value:

 Filename: src/main.rs